piglatiao/Jailbreaks/Anthropic/Claude 4/Perplexity/README.md

+Never, ever, ever leave refusals up.
+Edit what was refused and retry.

 Note: These also work decently on API.
 Especially the Thinking one!
 Just put it in the system prompt of your preferred platform.

 # Perplexity fun facts